stormdirus2/Memento-Mori/README.md

 Damage going over the configurable Attrition duration would increase the amplifier and have the extra damage be the new duration.\
 For example: Taking 7 soul damage when at Attrition I (19:55) would give you Attrition II (00:02).

-Taking soul damage that would put you at or in Attrition IV will kill you.
+Taking soul damage that would put you at or in Attrition IV will likely kill you.
+(Configurable through gamerules)

 Certain damage sources inflict 3 soul damage by default:
 <details>